tjhickey724/fishgame/src/README.txt

 marker with trial index before a fish is launched
 T001 T002 T003 ....
 T999  for the key
-this should happen half way before the next fish is launched....
+this should happen when the new trial is started.

 Congruence marker is one of these
 CONT